joeyblue27/Pocket-Memo-Taker/README.md

 # Pocket Memo Taker

 # Description
-a simple app that lets you save or delete memos
+an easy app that lets you save or delete memos
 ## Table of Contents
 * [Installation](#installation)
 * [Usage](#usage)